 Common Obstacles You Should Know About Before You Start Freelancing

 According to an Upwork survey, 57 million Americans freelanced in 2019.
 Freelancing is becoming increasingly popular, due in part to the rise of the gig economy and increasing remote options.
-Freelancing boasts many benefits, primarily flexibility and independence in your work life, as well as a potential increase in income.
-However, while there are many benefits, there are also many factors that someone interested in freelance should take into consideration to enjoy a successful career.
-Just as with any career choice, you should understand the potential pitfalls and how to avoid them, whether you want to freelance as a side hustle, or intend to launch a small business.
+Freelancing boasts many benefits, primarily flexibility, and independence in your work life, as well as a potential increase in income.
+However, while there are many benefits, there are also many factors that someone interested in freelancing should take into consideration to enjoy a successful career.
+Just as with any career choice, you should understand the potential pitfalls and how to avoid them, whether you want to freelance as a side hustle or intend to launch a small business.

 Business law can be difficult to navigate for entrepreneurs.
 Freelancers are considered sole traders, which means that if they are challenged legally, they as individuals are taken to court, rather than a separate business entity that they represent.
 Therefore, it may be helpful to take measures such as creating an LLC, so that their business and private interests are separated.